 It is the responsibility of each University department Property Coordinator to verify the condition and location of each off-campus piece of property included on their department's inventory during each inventory cycle or upon request from PMO.
 When the equipment is returned to campus, the department Property Coordinator must acknowledge the return of the property on the Off-Campus Use of University Property Form ( PDF 837 KB ) with appropriate signatures.
 The department Property Coordinator must send PMO a copy of the updated form and the new on-campus location.

-All laptops must have an Off-Campus Use of State Property Form ( PDF 837 KB ) on file with the Property Management office.
-This form must be filled out regardless of whether the laptop will be taken off-campus.
-Laptops will not be issued until this form has been received.
+All laptops and computer tablets must have an Off-Campus Use of State Property Form ( PDF 837 KB ) on file with the Property Management office.
+This form must be filled out regardless of whether the laptop or tablet will be taken off-campus.
+These items will not be issued until this form has been received.

 8.4 Lost or Stolen University Property